Working and Planning

 - Program also supports all Seniors in becoming more involved within the community through community trips and volunteerism

-Community Services for the Developmentally Disabled recognizes that a job is so much more than a paycheck.
+Community Services for Every1 recognizes that a job is so much more than a paycheck.
 It is about learning new skills and being part of a community.
 We would like every person who wants a job to have the opportunity to be able to reach that goal.
 Our Supported Employment Program offers a wide range of opportunities to meet the needs of every skill level and provides a path to independence through the pride of earning a living for a job well done.
 You can find out more by calling (716) 883-8002.

 Do You Dream Of Having A Real Job?